rufomarasiganjr/xcellerator-F2Chain/README.md

 * frontend.
 The frontend is made using PHP

 ## Deployment Setup
+### Smartcontract
+*To insure that the system will work during the final pitch, the system was made to work entirely on test setup.
+With this, before you can run the system, the smart contract (gbsid.sol) should be compiled and deployed first.
+In this project setup, smartcontract is compiled using REMIX IDE (using chrome with metamask) and deployed in local net using GANACHE IDE.

 ### Backend
 1. Setup the MongdoDB URI and Secret in the default.json located at backend/config
 2. run using NPM RUN SERVER